-Directors, Supervisors, Managers and the Human Resource Department are required to report to, at a minimum, the Ethics Office any suspected violation of a law, rule, regulation or the Code reported to them.
-The Audit Committee has the responsibility to investigate and address allegations of material violations.
+Directors, Supervisors, Managers and the Human Resource Department are required to report to the Audit Committee and Ethics Officer any suspected violation of any law, rule, regulation or the Code reported to them.
+The Audit Committee has specific responsibility to investigate and address the allegation.